Redditor Gets Insulted For Backing Away From A Dog That Was Trying To Sniff Her

 Coping with Social Anxiety

 Social anxiety can be a significant barrier to enjoying social interactions, particularly in settings where pets are involved.
-Studies show that cognitive-behavioral therapy (CBT) can be effective in helping individuals manage their fears and build confidence.

 Who goes around making people cry?
-That is bad
+That is bad.

-You did nothing wrong so no one should criticize you
+You did nothing wrong, so no one should criticize you

 It's not an unreasonable request to not want to be approached by a dog